Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the upper right of the circle represents the metamorphosis of the spiritual situation, and how your knowledge will evolve.
-Knight of Pentacles: The essence of earth behaving as fire, such as molten magma: One slow to action, but decisive and unrelenting once set in motion.
+Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
+Knight of Coins: The essence of earth behaving as fire, such as molten magma: One slow to action, but decisive and unrelenting once set in motion.
 A force of nature whose methods are as predictable and dependable as they are unstoppable.
 The voice of duty, honor, and responsibility.
 The will to the change the world, not through bold action, but through the thorough and unwavering application of proven means.